Minella Cocooner Grand National Wins

 Their best finish to date was in 2025 where they came 7th.
 They were ridden by Jonathan Burke and trained by Willie Mullins.

-Trained by Willie Mullins but currently a horse that’s overshadowed by the wealth of talent in the Closutton Yard, Minella Cocooner is a strong, staying chaser that already has success at a high level and looks the kind of runner that would relish the staying test that a Grand National brings.
+Although a top horse trained by Willie Mullins, Minella Coooner is often overshadowed by the wealth of talent in the Closutton Yard.
+Nevertheless, this horse is a strong, staying chaser that already has success at a high level.
+He’s the kind of runner that relishes the staying test that a Grand National brings.

 He’s a horse that jumps well, stays strongly, and loves to tough it out in bad conditions, a real stamp of a horse, the type that loves a battle.